Zeppo Marx: Early career and the Marx Brothers

 Zeppo replaced brother Gummo in the Marx Brothers' stage act when Gummo was drafted into the army in 1918.
 Zeppo had been employed as a mechanic for the Ford Motor Company.
 He had no desire for a show business career, but Minnie Marx insisted that he replace Gummo because she wanted to maintain the act as a foursome.
 Zeppo remained with the team in vaudeville, Broadway and the first five Marx Brothers films as the straight man and romantic lead until leaving the act following Duck Soup in 1933.
-He also appeared without his brothers in a minor role the Adolphe Menjou comedy A Kiss in the Dark (1925), billed as Herbert Marx.
+He also appeared, without his brothers, performing a minor role in the Adolphe Menjou comedy A Kiss in the Dark (1925), billed as Herbert Marx.
 His performance was praised by the New York Sun.

-Barbara Sinatra said that he was considered too young to perform with his brothers, but when Gummo joined the army, Zeppo was asked to join the act as a last-minute replacement at a show in Texas.
+Barbara Sinatra (Zeppo's second wife) said that he was considered too young to perform with his brothers, but when Gummo joined the army, Zeppo was asked to join the act as a last-minute replacement at a show in Texas.
 He and a Jewish friend were supposed to have a date with two Irish girls, but Zeppo canceled in order to board the train to Texas.
-His friend was shot several hours later by a gang that disapproved of Jews dating Irish girls.
+Several hours later, his friend was shot by a gang that disapproved of Jews dating Irish girls.